Lucas-TA/Lucas-TA/README.md

 # Hi there 👋, My name is Lucas Ascenção

-Front-End Developer seeking a career transition.
+Aspiring Front-End Developer seeking a career transition.
 Passionate about technology and continual skill acquisition.
 A dedicated problem solver and enthusiast for challenges.

 ## 💫 Liitle Bit More About Me
 <p>🔭 I'm currently working on Projeto Jovem em Cena</p>